AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 To enable the connection with the outputcannel from the gateway you need to take the certificates and perform the following steps:

 Device certificate<br />
 This file usually ends with ".pem.crt".
 When you download this it will save as .txt file extension in windows.
-Save it in your ninary directory as 'bin\certificate.cert.pem' and make sure that it is of file type '.pem', not 'txt' or '.crt'
+Save it in your ninary directory as `bin\certificate.cert.pem` and make sure that it is of file type '.pem', not 'txt' or '.crt'

 Device public key<br />
 This file usually ends with ".pem" and is of file type ".key".
-Save this file as 'bin\certificate.public.key'.
+Save this file as `bin\certificate.public.key`.

 Device private key<br />
 This file usually ends with ".pem" and is of file type ".key".
-Save this file as 'bin\certificate.private.key'.
+Save this file as `bin\certificate.private.key`.
 Make sure that this file is referred with suffix ".key" in the code while making MQTT connection to AWS IoT.

 Root certificate<br />
-Save this file to 'bin\AmazonRootCA1.crt'
+Save this file to `bin\AmazonRootCA1.crt`

 Converting Device Certificate from .pem to .pfx<br />
 In order to establish an MQTT connection with the AWS IoT platform, the root CA certificate, the private key of the thing, and the certificate of the thing/device are needed.
 The .NET cryptographic APIs can understand root CA (.crt), device private key (.key) out-of-the-box.
 It expects the device certificate to be in the .pfx format, not the .pem format.
 Hence we need to convert the device certificate from .pem to .pfx.